NilPointer-Software/bdfd-wiki/src/bdscript/botLeaveComplex.md

 ```
 $botLeave[guild ID]
 ````

 ## Parameters
-- `guild ID`: The guild id to leave.
+- `guild ID`: The ID of a guild to leave.

 ## Example
 ```